krishnaramnath/video-clipper/README.md

 - The ability to reuse the the player and playlist on another page without the editing capabilities.

+# installation:

-design.pdf contains wire-frames, brief software architecture notes, designs
+- See /video-clipper/design.pdf for wire-frame, software architecture notes, and design docs

-# installation notes
+- To run, install contents of /video-clipper/deploy/in root directory of web server and run /deploy/index.html

-***** video file in this example is .mp4; make sure server environment supports .mp4 video/mpeg MIME type and browser supports playback of .mp4 video files
+ ***** note: video file in this example is .mp4; make sure server environment supports .mp4 video/mpeg MIME type and browser supports playback of .mp4 video files